-Azmira Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Azmira Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 The Azmira product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

 - Azmira Classic Beef Formula

 Azmira Lifestyle Lamb Formula was selected to represent both products in the line for this review.

 Azmira Lifestyle Lamb Formula